 Valencia is a port city, and it’s one of the largest cities in Spain.
 Although, it doesn’t have the air of congestion and over-tourism like its counterparts Madrid or Barcelona.
 Valencia is a very walkable city, with decent bus routes.

 The climate in Valencia is pleasantly Mediterranean, peaking in the high 80s during summer and dipping into the 40s during winter.
 Thus, the best time to visit (if you are trying to avoid the crowds) is spring or early fall.

 You can get to Valencia by flying, driving, or taking the train.
 The Valencia Airport is a 15minute drive outside of town.
 You can fly into the Valencia airport from several European countries, but you’ll be hard-pressed to find an international connection.

 Most tourists choose to take a train to Valencia.
-By high speed train, you can get to Valencia in 2 hours from Madrid or 3 hours from Barcelona.
+You can get to Valencia in 2 hours from Madrid or 3 hours from Barcelona by high-speed train.